Life Journey of a British Iraqi Architect Zaha Hadid

 During the years 2005 to 2006, Zaha was a part of the Editorial Board of Advisors for Encyclopaedia Britannica.
 Zaha became a Dame Commander of Order of the British Empire by Elizabeth II for her incredible architectural accomplishments in 2012.

-Zaha Hadid Death
+The Death of Zaha Hadid

 Zaha Hadid’s Unfinished Projects